lrsjng/h5ai/README.md

 There are installation ready packages for the latest [releases][release] and [dev builds][develop].
-But if you want to build **h5ai** yourself you need to install the build tool [fQuery][fquery] first:
+But if you want to build **h5ai** yourself you need to install the global command line trigger for the build tool [`mkr`][mkr] first:

-    > npm install -g fquery@0.11.0
+    > npm install -g mkr-global

-This will globally install fQuery and its command line tool `makejs`.
-Run `makejs --help` to see if everything worked fine.
 To clone and build the project run the following commands, this will create a new folder `build` including a fresh zipball.

     > git clone git://github.com/lrsjng/h5ai.git
     > cd h5ai
+    > npm install
-    > makejs release
+    > mkr release

 ## License